AcademySoftwareFoundation/OpenColorIO/README.md

 Introduction
 ------------

-OpenColorIO nanoColor is a light-weight version of OCIO that has no external dependencies.
+OpenColorIO NanoColor is a light-weight version of OCIO that has no external dependencies.
 It is aimed at applications requiring basic color management in resource-constrained settings, such as running in a web browser or on a mobile phone.